Photo: Bella Bridesmaids Kansas City | Sarah Storr

 Heading to a cocktail party at a high-end hotel or a beautiful estate?

-Shine in a brocade jacket or embrace embellishments, such as sequins and beading.
+Shine in a brocade jacket or embrace beaded embellishments or luxe fabrics like satin.

 The fancier the venue, the dressier your look can be.
 But you’ll want to balance that with the time of the event.